roytang/blog/content/post/2008/12/standard-06-dec-2008-blightning-beatdown.md

 <!--more-->

 Since I usually arrive at Galleria early, I spent a couple of hours waiting for the round to start and watch the people playtesting.
-I saw a lot of green decks which worried me &#8211; particularly Wilt-Leaf Liege.
-I haven't played Standard since before the Grand Prix &#8211; I had no idea what was the local metagame coming in.
+I saw a lot of green decks which worried me -- particularly Wilt-Leaf Liege.
+I haven't played Standard since before the Grand Prix -- I had no idea what was the local metagame coming in.

 I lost round one to a mirror match in two games.
 It was close, as I lost both games with him at 1 life.
 I almost won game two when he played two Incinerates during his turn to finish me from six life.
 I had the Wild Ricochet for the second Incinerate, bringing him down to two.
 He has one card left in hand and is tapped out and I have four lands and Hell's Thunder in the yard.
 Any burn spell or land I draw wins me the match.
-I draw a land and play it and announce "Unearth Hell's Thunder.&#8221; He wants to call a judge because he's not sure of what he's about to do.
+I draw a land and play it and announce "Unearth Hell's Thunder."
+He wants to call a judge because he's not sure of what he's about to do.
 He shows me the Faerie Macabre in hand and even though the judge is still coming I already know I've lost.

 After the match I asked him for tips on how to play the deck and he told me he just plays out Blightning as soon as possible, whereas I was sandbagging it and playing creatures first.